jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

   (a) has features designed to reduce the likelihood of problem gambling or other harm arising from its use:
   (b) is capable of being monitored and controlled electronically.
 (3) Minimum standards may incorporate, by reference, all or part of a principle, statement, standard, specification, or requirement that is published by, or on behalf of, any body or person in any country.
-(4) If a principle, statement, standard, specification, or requirement that is incorporated by reference into a minimum standard is amended, the amendment does not become part of the minimum standard until it is notified, by the Secretary, in the Gazette.
+(4) If a principle, statement, standard, specification, or requirement that is incorporated by reference into a minimum standard is amended, the amendment does not become part of the minimum standard until it is notified by the Secretary.
-(5) Minimum standards prescribed by the Secretary under this section are a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(5) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements):
+  (a) minimum standards prescribed under this section:
+  (b) a notice under subsection (4).

 ### 328 Secretary must give notice of minimum standard
 (1) The Secretary must publish a notice in the Gazette— (a) stating that a minimum standard has been prescribed, amended, or revoked; and (b) stating the particular gambling equipment or class of gambling equipment to which the standard, amendment, or revocation applies; and
-  (c) stating the date on which the standard, amendment, or revocation takes effect, which must be a date after the date on which the notice published in the Gazette takes effect; and
-  (d) indicating how copies of the minimum standard, amendment (including any material incorporated by reference), or revocation may be obtained from the Secretary.
+  (c) stating the date on which the standard, amendment, or revocation takes effect; and (d) indicating how copies of the minimum standard, amendment (including any material incorporated by reference), or revocation may be obtained.
 (2) If no minimum standard exists in respect of a particular item of gambling equipment, a person may apply to the Secretary for a minimum standard to be prescribed.

 **Transitional provision**